 Product Category: Phospho/Acetyl/Methyl

-Research Areas: Cancer, Cell Biology, Epigenetics and Nuclear Signaling
+Research Areas: Cancer, Epigenetics and Nuclear Signaling, Signal transduction

 Size: 200 uL

-Immunogen: Synthesized peptide derived from human p53 around the di-methylation site of K370.
+Immunogen: Synthesized peptide derived from human YAP around the phosphorylation site of Ser127

 Formulation: PBS with 0.02% sodium azide, 0.5% BSA and 50% glycerol, pH7.4

 Purification: Affinity purification

 Storage: Store at -20C.
 Avoid freeze / thaw cycles.

 Cellular Localization: Cytoplasm.
 Nucleus.
 Both phosphorylation and cell density can regulate its subcellular localization.
 Phosphorylation sequesters it in the cytoplasm by inhibiting its translocation into the nucleus.
 At low density, predominantly nuclear and is translocated to the cytoplasm at high density.